 Sometimes, expedited deliveries are part of doing business.
 When they become a regular occurrence, you need to determine why.
 Some businesses are integrating expedited shipping as part of their business model.
 However, if that’s not your business model, then you aren’t saving money.

 Evaluate your supply chain to identify the failures in your process.
 If you can avoid the expediting costs, then you’re spending money that can benefit another section of your business.
 These sorts of costs hurt your bottom line, making your business less profitable.

-Besides strengthening your supply chain against weaknesses, you might also consider using an inventory solution that automatically reorders inventory when it reaches a certain level.
+Besides strengthening your supply chain against weaknesses, you might also consider using a WMS that automatically reorders inventory based on inventory reorder points.

 Keep Warehousing Costs Optimal by Holding The Right Amount of Inventory

 When you accurately do forecast your retail inventory, you keep your inventory levels right where they need to be.
 You need enough inventory to satisfy the downstream demand, but overstocking leads to a variety of problems, such as higher carrying costs.

 Excess inventory gathers dust and gets in the way of your warehouse employees, impacting their order picking productivity.
 Your employees may need to clean off old inventory before it can be shipped.
 This can delay load times for the vehicles at your warehouse, leading to late deliveries and unhappy customers.

 In such a highly competitive market, can you afford to have unsatisfied customers?